skauddy755/Cognitive-Psychology/NOTES/Experimental methods in Cognitive Science.md

 	2. **Which algorithm/strategy is used to compute this function?**
 		- EXAMPLE: Researchers investigating development of problem-solving-skills are interested in the particular procedures that the subjects use to solve the problem.
 	3. **Physical Implementation of the cognitive process?**
-		- By tradition not a outside the province of cognitive science.
+		- By tradition outside the province of cognitive science.

 #### Task as a windows to fundamental cognitive properties